HCL-TECH-SOFTWARE/digital-experience/docs/get_started/system_requirements/kubernetes/databases.md

 |Oracle on Amazon Relational Database Service|21c and later maintenance releases|9.5|
 |SQL Server on Amazon Relational Database Service|2022 and later maintenance releases|9.5|

-!!! note "Important"
-    - Apache Derby is not supported in production environments.
+\* Apache Derby is not supported in a product environment.
-    - DB2 supports the DB2 pureScale component.
+\*\* DB2 includes support for the DB2 pureScale component.